ICHEC/qpcc/lecture-01/intro-bits-and-gates.md

 ## [References](#reference)

 The following references are optional reading material:
-1. The following chapters of the textbook Introduction to Classical and Quantum Computing ([pdf](https://www.thomaswong.net/introduction-to-classical-and-quantum-computing-1e3p.pdf)) : 1.1, 1.2, 1.3.
+1. The following chapters of the textbook *Introduction to Classical and Quantum Computing* ([pdf](https://www.thomaswong.net/introduction-to-classical-and-quantum-computing-1e3p.pdf)) : 1.1, 1.2, 1.3.

+2.  **Section 3.1.2 - Circuits** of the textbook *Nielsen, M.A. and Chuang, I.L.
+(2010) Quantum Computation and Quantum Information: 10th Anniversary Edition.
+Cambridge: Cambridge University Press.*